• Blog

 • help deal with depression

 These benefits are just a part of the bigger picture.
 Why?
 Because scientists continuously find something exciting about gut bacteria.
-They see connections between the gut and brain.
+They see connections between the gut and the brain.
 They see microbiome involvement in celiac disease and diabetes.

 Conclusion